deepsense-ai/seahorse/docs/doperations/score_classifier.rst

 ===========
 Description
 ===========
-Operation used to score DataFrame using previously trained regressor.
+An operation used to score a DataFrame using a previously trained classifier.
-It assumes that input DataFrame contains columns that were used to train model, and that they have numeric type.
+It assumes that the input DataFrame contains columns that were used to train the model, and that they have a numeric type.
 If not, ``ColumnsDoNotExistException`` or ``WrongColumnTypeException`` are thrown respectively.
-Result column will have name of target column from training DataFrame, with ``'_prediction'`` appended.
+The result column will have a name of the target column from the training DataFrame, with ``'_prediction'`` appended.
-If this name is occupied, ``'_1'`` will be appended to it (or ``'_2'``, ``'_3'`` etc. so that uniqueness of column names is preserved).
+If the name is occupied, ``'_1'`` will be appended to it (or ``'_2'``, ``'_3'`` etc. so that uniqueness of column names is preserved).
-Result column will be appended to scored DataFrame.
+The result column will be appended to the scored DataFrame.